zatarra/Sublist3r/README.md

--f            | --format      | File format to save the results ("text" or "json") -h            | --help        | Show the help message and exit -i            | --findip      | Find IP address of each subdomain
+-f            | --format      | File format to save the results ("text" or "json") -h            | --help        | Show the help message and exit -i            | --findip      | Find IP address of each subdomain -l            | --plugin      | Pass the results to a plugin for further processing

 ### Examples